kwameopareasiedu/react-simple-widgets/src/hooks/use-load-more/usage.md

     This should be called when the API could not fetch the specified page of items.
 It decrements the `page` to make the next request have the correct page number

-## Usage

-A complete usage can be found in the [Storybook stories for this widget](../src/misc/use-load-more/index.stories.tsx)